New iPad Air 4 (2020) release date, price, and everything you need to know

 iPad Air (2020) release date and price

-The new iPad Air price is $599 / £579 (roughly AU$820) and will be available to buy from 'next month', meaning some time in October 2020.
+The new iPad Air price starts at $599 / £579 / AU$899, and it will be available to buy from 'next month', meaning some time in October 2020.
 That's quite a hike over its predecessor, but it seems like we're getting a big specs jump too.

 The iPad Air 3 started at $499 / £479 / AU$779 for a version with 64GB storage, and $649 / £629 / AU$999 for 256GB.
 The price went up $130 / £120 / AU$200 for each for the LTE version, instead of Wi-Fi.

-We've only got the iPad Air 4's starting price right now, but we'll update this piece as soon as we find out what storage versions it comes in.
+We've only got the iPad Air 4's starting price right now, but we'll update this piece as soon as we find out what storage versions will be available and what they'll cost.

 iPad Air design and display

-The iPad Air has a flat edge, an all-screen display, a single rear camera and some subtle edge buttons - it looks a lot like an iPad Pro, which is different to previous iPad Airs, which looked like large versions of the entry-level slates with big bezels and physical front buttons.
+The iPad Air has a flat edge, an all-screen display, a single rear camera and some subtle edge buttons – it looks a lot like an iPad Pro, which is a change from previous iPad Airs, which looked like large versions of the entry-level slates with big bezels and physical front buttons.

 The screen uses Apples Liquid Retina display tech, which is a fancy form of LCD.
-It has a resolution of 2360 x 1640 and it's 10.9 inches across, which isn't quite as big as the iPad Pro models as the smallest size of that is 11 inches..
-There are plenty of screen technology features here to improve the visuals too, like True Tone display which subtly tweaks the display depending on what environment you're in.
+It has a resolution of 2360 x 1640 and it's 10.9 inches across, which isn't quite as big as the iPad Pro models, as the smallest size of that slate is 11 inches.
+There are plenty of features here to improve the visuals too, such as Apple's True Tone display tech, which subtly tweaks the display depending on what environment you're in.

 The iPad Air 4 is the first Apple tablet with a fingerprint sensor built into a button on the side, which is an intriguing move from Apple.
-Some other slates from the company had fingerprint sensors built into the home button on the front, but we haven't seen side-mounted scanners from Apple before.
+Other slates from the company have had fingerprint sensors built into the home button on the front, but we haven't seen side-mounted scanners from Apple before.

-There's a USB-C port here, like in iPad Pro models, which should make charging and data sending much faster.
-It's great for professionals who want to plug external monitors or hard drives into the tablet
+There's a USB-C port here, as on the iPad Pro models, which should make charging and data sending much faster, and it'll be welcomed by professionals who want to plug external monitors or hard drives into the tablet

-The iPad Air 4 works with the Magic Keyboard and the second-generation Apple Pencil - that makes it the first tablet outside the Apple Pro range to use this newer stylus.
-It attaches to the top of the tablet magnetically, which is how it charges.
+The iPad Air 4 works with the Magic Keyboard and the second-generation Apple Pencil – that makes it the first tablet outside the Apple Pro range to use this newer stylus.
+It attaches to the top of the tablet magnetically for storage and charging.

 iPad Air specs and features

 The chipset inside the iPad Air 4 is the A14 Bionic, which we're expecting to see in the iPhone 12.
-It's the first 5nm chipset in an Apple mobile tablet, and it sounds like the fastest tablet Apple has put out yet.
-We'll definitely run some benchmark tests as soon as we get the slate into our labs, to see if this claim is true.
+It's the first 5nm chipset in an Apple mobile tablet, and it sounds like it'll make the new Air the fastest tablet Apple has put out yet – we'll run some benchmark tests as soon as we get the slate into our labs, to see if that's the case.

-Apple says the graphics performance of the tablet is 30% faster, though it doesn't say compared to what.
-It does say the slate is twice as fast as your average HP laptop though.
+Apple says the graphics performance of the tablet is "30% faster", although it hasn't said what that's compared to.
+It does claim that the iPad Air 4 is twice as fast as your average HP laptop though.

 Apple rarely announces the battery capacity of its devices when they're launched – we'd expect to find that out when the iPad Air is available to buy, as people will inevitably take it apart to see what's inside.

-Finally there's a 7MP f/2.2 front-facing camera and 12MP f/1.8 rear camera which sounds good enough for video calls and other forms of communication like that.
+Finally there's a 7MP f/2.2 front-facing camera and 12MP f/1.8 rear camera, which should be good enough for video calls and other forms of communication.